 Articles & Short-form documents

-You can also provide a learning experience by creating of paid content in article form.
+You can also provide a learning experience by creating paid content in article format.
 Each part of your course can be written down as an article or how-to guide explaining the user’s key concepts.

-These articles should be positioned as "gated content" users should pay to read.
-Also, you can collect them and create an eBook that you can sell later.
+These articles can be positioned as "gated content" for which users should pay or provide an email to read.
+Also, you can collect them and create an eBook to sell later.

-As far as we are clear on the concept and formats, we can dive into implementing microlearning.
-So, how can you incorporate it?
+As far as we are clear on the main microlearning strategies and content, we can dive into implementing microlearning.

-If you are not aware of who your learners are, it would be almost impossible to deliver a top-notch experience.
+If you are unaware of who your learners are, it would be almost impossible to deliver a top-notch experience.

 When you are clear on the niche & format you want to provide, it is time to set learning outcomes & objectives.